jackcarey/web-components/packages/dynamic-template/DOCUMENTATION.md

 **Styling components**

-The `DynamicTemplate` assumes nothing about styles by default.
+The `DynamicTemplate` assumes nothing about styles.
 You can use a `style` tag within a template or, if the `exportparts` attribute is present, it will be copied from templates to each consumer to enable global styling.

 **Using a different dataset attribute**